 Depending on what type of business you have, what your key employees are like, the current market, and your array of potential buyers, business owners may have a long list of candidates to whom they might sell their business.
 One of the first options owners often consider is to sell the business to an unrelated third-party buyer.

-This option can allow an owner to receive the largest sum of money for their business in the shortest amount of time.
+A third-party sale can allow an owner to receive the largest sum of money for their business in the shortest amount of time.
 Let’s review some of the perks and drawbacks to selling your business to a third-party purchaser.

 For some business owners, third-party sales are most appealing because of the potential payoff.
 Unlike family members or key employees, outside buyers may have the funds to pay for ownership in full.
 This can mean that you won’t have to accept a promissory note (or at least it may be a smaller part of the deal) or rely on business performance after you have gone.